Horn Response, Hiss and Equalization

 Conclusion

-For a given driver, the amount of energy at 15 kHz is primarily determined by the driver itself, regardless of whether the horn has constant directivity or even a reduced coverage area.
+For a given driver, the energy level at 15 kHz is mainly determined by the driver itself, regardless of horn type or coverage area.

-In essence, differents constnat directivity horns have roundly the same hiss levels and S/N ratio when using the same driver.
+Different constant directivity horns generally have similar hiss levels and S/N ratios when using the same driver.

-The bell response is not a problem and is related to both directivity and loading effect:
+The bell response is not a problem but relates to both directivity and loading effects:

 -

-It’s the proof that the horn is constant, as a flatter response can indicate a narrower directivity horn.
+It shows the horn is constant directivity; a flatter response may indicate a narrower coverage horn.

 -